korintic/UnityEditorScripts/README.md

 TO DO:
 - [ ] Add preserve aspect ratio option to resize

+NOTE:
+- Path to Photoshop.exe needs to be defined by the user in the editor window.
+- The script expects ExtendScript(ProcessIcon.jsx) to be in Assets/Editor/Resources folder.
+If it is elsewhere the user has to set the path to it in the editor window.
+However the config file needs to be in the same folder as the ExtendScript.

 ### ToggleSelection
 For toggling object selection between none and all.
 If something is selected deselects it and if nothing is selected selects everything.